FEATURED CREDIT CARDS

 The Surge® Platinum Mastercard® is an unsecured Mastercard designed for individuals with bad or limited credit who want to build their credit history.
 It is issued by Celtic Bank and serviced by Continental Finance.

-• A card for rebuilding credit: The card is specifically targeted at people with poor credit scores or no credit history.
-With responsible use, making on-time payments can help improve your credit score.
+• A card for rebuilding credit: Targeted at people with poor credit scores or no credit history.
+Responsible use and on-time payments can help improve your credit score.

 • Unsecured: Unlike secured cards, it does not require an upfront security deposit.

-• Pre-qualification: You can check if you pre-qualify with a soft credit inquiry, which does not affect your credit score.
+• Pre-qualification: Soft credit inquiry available to check eligibility, which does not affect your credit score.

-• Credit reporting: To help users build credit, the card's activity is reported to the three major credit bureaus: Equifax, Experian, and TransUnion.
+• Credit reporting: Activity is reported to all three major credit bureaus: Equifax, Experian, and TransUnion.

-• Fraud protection: It includes Mastercard Zero Liability Protection against unauthorized charges.
+• Fraud protection: Mastercard Zero Liability Protection against unauthorized charges.

-• No rewards: This card does not offer rewards, such as cash back or points.
+• No rewards: Does not offer cash back or points.

-• Other fees: The card charges additional fees, including a 3% foreign transaction fee and a late payment fee of up to $41.
+• Other fees: Includes a 3% foreign transaction fee and a late payment fee of up to $41.

-• Is the Surge® Platinum Mastercard® Credit Card right for you?
+Is the Surge® Platinum Mastercard® Right for You?

 Due to its steep fees and high APR, many financial experts recommend exploring other credit-building options first.
-Other secured cards, for example, often have no annual fee and sometimes offer cash back rewards.
-However, if you cannot qualify for those alternatives and desperately need an unsecured credit-building card, the Surge® Platinum Mastercard® is an available option.
+Secured cards often have no annual fee and may offer rewards.
+However, if you cannot qualify for secured alternatives and need an unsecured credit-building card, the Surge® Platinum Mastercard® is an available option.

 Surge® Platinum Mastercard®